-L. Share remuneration and other benefits related to share based remuneration valid when the employee's is leaving the Company.
+L. Share remuneration and other benefits related to share based remuneration

 Employees have been offered share options to the Company's shares as an element of the Group's employee incentive policy.
 If the Group has own shares, the Group may allot own shares instead of issuing new shares when share options are exercised.
 All share options are offered at strike prices that reflect the market price +10% of the shares at the time of allotment of the rights.